Privacy Policy

 • Benchmarking: We aggregate personal information for the purpose of research and benchmarking.
 For example, to calculate the percentage of users in a particular ZIP code.

-In our processing of your information, we also share your personal information to defend our rights and those of others, to efficiently maintain our business and to comply with the law as described in How We Share Your Information.
+In our processing of your information, we also share your personal information to defend our rights and those of others, to efficiently maintain our business and to comply with the law as described in How We Share Your Information below.

 General sharing